MunawarRaza/kubernetes/kubernetes-docs/03-pods-containers/01-pod-overview.md

 If a container has a preStop hook configured, this hook runs before the container enters the Terminated state

+## How Pods handle problems with containers
+Kubernetes manages container failures within Pods using a `restartPolicy` defined in the Pod spec.
+This policy determines how Kubernetes reacts to containers exiting due to errors or other reasons, which falls in the following sequence:
+1. Initial crash: Kubernetes attempts an immediate restart based on the Pod restartPolicy
+2. Repeated crashes: After the initial crash Kubernetes applies an exponential backoff delay for subsequent restarts, described in restartPolicy.
+This prevents rapid, repeated restart attempts from overloading the system.
+3. CrashLoopBackOff state: This indicates that the backoff delay mechanism is currently in effect for a given container that is in a crash loop, failing and restarting repeatedly.
+4. Backoff reset: If a container runs successfully for a certain duration (e.g., 10 minutes), Kubernetes resets the backoff delay, treating any new crash as the first one.

+### Scenerio 1
+If a Pod is scheduled to a node and that node then fails, the Pod is treated as unhealthy and Kubernetes eventually deletes the Pod.
+A Pod won't survive an eviction due to a lack of resources or Node maintenance.
+### Scenerio 2
+when a container enters the crash loop, Kubernetes applies the exponential backoff delay mentioned in the Container restart policy.
+This mechanism prevents a faulty container from overwhelming the system with continuous failed start attempts.

+## Container restarts
+When a container in your Pod stops, or experiences failure, Kubernetes can restart it.

+### Pod-level container restart policy
+The `spec` of a Pod has a `restartPolicy` field with possible values `Always`, `OnFailure`, and `Never`.
+The default value is Always.

+#### Always: ####
+- Automatically restarts the container after any termination.
+#### OnFailure: ####
+- Only restarts the container if it exits with an error (non-zero exit status).
+#### Never: ####
+- Does not automatically restart the terminated container.

+> **Note:**
+>The restart behavior is particularly important when choosing between Deployments and Jobs:
+>- Deployments typically use `restartPolicy: Always` (the only allowed value) to keep applications running continuously
+>- Jobs commonly use `restartPolicy: OnFailure` or `restartPolicy: Never` to handle batch processing tasks appropriately
+>- Sidecar containers are init containers that always restart regardless of the Pod's `restartPolicy` because they have their own container-level `restartPolicy: Always`

+### Containers Type and RestartPolicy
+The restartPolicy for a Pod applies to app containers in the Pod and to regular init containers.

+For init containers that exit with an error, the kubelet restarts the init container if the Pod level restartPolicy is either OnFailure or Always

+Sidecar containers ignore the Pod-level restartPolicy field: in Kubernetes, a sidecar is defined as an entry inside initContainers that has its container-level restartPolicy set to Always

 ## Container probes
 A probe is a diagnostic performed periodically by the kubelet on a container.
 To perform a diagnostic, the kubelet either executes code within the container, or makes a network request.